QuanluZhang/RPent/README.md

   --planner claude_code --model claude-opus-4-8
 ```

 For a complete list of CLI options, see the [Key CLI options](https://rpent.readthedocs.io/en/latest/rst_source/quickstart.html#key-cli-options) table in the Quick Start docs.
+RoboCasa and RoboTwin use their own entrypoints and CLI — see the [RoboCasa](https://rpent.readthedocs.io/en/latest/rst_source/usage/robocasa.html) and [RoboTwin](https://rpent.readthedocs.io/en/latest/rst_source/usage/robotwin.html) docs.

 For more detailed documentation, see the [RPent documentation](https://rpent.readthedocs.io/en/latest/).